binarytrails/tcpviewer/README.md

     ./run.py -vi wlan0 -h output/

-it might be a good idea to add an exclude IP option of your server address to avoid capturing your own captured files accessed by one of your frontend clients using unencrypted HTTP requests:
+it might be a good idea to add an exclude IPs option with your server address to avoid capturing your own captured files accessed by one of your frontend clients using unencrypted HTTP requests.
+You can write one or many IPs.

-    -e <your-server-ip>
+    ./run.py -vi wlan0 -f nodejs -a 0.0.0.0:8000 -e 192.168.2.10 10.0.0.1

 for more options: